 Program directors will convene an Academic Review Panel (ARP) in cases where there is a concern that a student is not meeting academic performance standards in the program.
-Questions about academic performance may include whether a student is ready/able to perform successfully in a practicum, internship, or other field experience; whether a student has met the requirements or prerequisites for moving forward in the program, whether the student has demonstrated the knowledge, skills, and dispositions for success in the profession, and/or concerns about any of the Professional Qualities / Standards indicated on the Professional Qualities Evaluation or Professional Standards form.
+Questions about academic performance may include whether a student is ready/able to perform successfully in a practicum, internship, or other field experience; whether a student has met the requirements or prerequisites for moving forward in the program, whether the student has demonstrated the knowledge, skills, and dispositions for success in the profession, and/or concerns about any of the Professional Qualities indicated on the Professional Qualities Evaluation.

-When an instructor or faculty member is concerned about a student's performance and an Academic Review Panel is formed, the ARP asks that a Professional Qualities Evaluation (PQE) / Professional Standards form be filled out and given to the student's program director if one has not already been completed.
-Students cannot initiate a PQE / Professional Standards form.
-The ARP committee may also ask other instructors or supervisors who have had contact with the student to complete a PQE / Professional Standards form to gather needed information.
+When an instructor or faculty member is concerned about a student's performance and an Academic Review Panel is formed, the ARP asks that a Professional Qualities Evaluation (PQE) form be filled out and given to the student's program director if one has not already been completed.
+Students cannot initiate a PQE.
+The ARP committee may also ask other instructors or supervisors who have had contact with the student to complete a PQE to gather needed information.
 Faculty may offer input to the committee at any time, but anyone providing documentation should address their own experiences with the student without making determinations as to the outcome of the ARP.
 No individual has all the data seen by the committee; for that reason, it is the role of the ARP to determine the information necessary to make academic decisions about the student concerns.

 Academic Review Panels will include the student and three Counseling Psychology department faculty members appointed by the department chair in consultation with the student's program director.
 Faculty committee members must include the student's advisor, a faculty member who can present the details of the situation or concern, the program director, and a faculty member outside the student's program.
 In some cases, a single faculty member may serve in more than one of these roles (i.e., advisor, program director, faculty presenting concern), however the committee will still include a minimum of three CPSY faculty, one of whom is not faculty in the student's program.
-The student may elect to bring one other person for support; this person can be another student, a faculty member, or a professional from the student's field placement.
-The faculty on the panel will act in an advisory capacity to the program director, who will communicate her or his decision in writing to the student within two weeks of the meeting.
+The faculty on the panel will act in an advisory capacity to the program director, which will communicate her or his decision in writing to the student within two weeks of the meeting.
 If no appeal is received during the two weeks following the communication of the decision made by the program director, the decision of the panel will be considered accepted by the student.
 Any decision to dismiss a student from a program will require the review and written approval of the department chair.